How dangerous is the high-mountain road to Lungzang La in Tibet?

 How long is the Qingqu Line road through Lungzang La?

-Is the road to Lungzang La open during the winter?
+Is the road to Lungzang La open in winter?

 Road suggested by: Hugh Wilson